 1> upon reception of RemoteUEInfomationSidelink indicating end-to-end connection release or failure for a specific destination based on the received sl-DestinationIdentityRemoteUE, in accordance with clause 5.8.9.8.3:

-2> discard the end-to-end NR sidelink communication related radio resources and configuration for this end-to-end PC5 connection, including end-to-end SRB/DRB related configuration, QoS related configuration, SRAP configuration;Next Change
+2> discard the end-to-end NR sidelink communication related radio resources and configuration for this end-to-end PC5 connection, including end-to-end SRB/DRB related configuration, QoS related configuration, SRAP configuration.

+2> if the PC5 link between L2 U2U relay UE and the peer L2 U2U remote UE is still available:

+3> if the UE is in RRC_IDLE or RRC_INACTIVE or out of coverage:

+4> trigger the PC5 Relay RLC channel deriviation procedure, according to clause 5.8.9.7.0;

+3> if the UE is in RRC_CONNECTED:

+4> initiate sidelink UE information procedure according to clause 5.8.3.2.

+Next Change

 5.8.9.7.0 Deriviation of PC5 Relay RLC channel configuration

 An L2 U2U Remote UE/L2 U2U Relay UE in RRC_IDLE or in RRC_INACTIVE or out of coverage shall derive PC5 Relay RLC channel configuration based on the per-hop QoS requirements.
-The update of the PC5 Relay RLC channel configuration can be triggered upon reception of the UEInformationRequestSidelink or UEInformationResponseSidelink due to the update of the per-hop QoS requirements, as described in clause 5.8.9.11.3 and 5.8.9.11.4.
+The update of the PC5 Relay RLC channel configuration can be triggered upon reception of the UEInformationRequestSidelink or UEInformationResponseSidelink due to the update of the per-hop QoS requirements, as described in clause 5.8.9.11.3 and 5.8.9.11.4, or upon detection of end-to-end PC5 connection failure/release, as described in clause 5.8.9.3a and 5.8.9.3b.
 The UE shall perform PC5 Relay RLC channel release/addition/modification procedure when the corresponding PC5 Relay RLC channel configuration is released/added/modified.

 The source L2 U2U Remote UE and L2 U2U Relay UE derive the configuration for the corresponding PC5 Relay RLC channel based on SIB12/Preconfiguration, as follows: